WordPress Review 2026: Is This Popular Platform the Best for Small Businesses?

 Marketing tools

-All of the marketing tools are third-party or accessible only through higher-paid tiers, but there is a library of choices available.
+All the marketing tools are third-party or accessible only through higher-priced tiers, but there is a library of options available.
 The marketing tools aren’t as robust as those of competitors like Squarespace, but you can still choose several options to help promote your site from WordPress.

 WordPress marketing tools for All About Cookies website